 - Average of 70% or better on weekly quizzes or the final.
 You will be reading a chapter a week.
 At the beginning of each week you'll take a quiz covering the material from that week's chapter.
 Each quiz will be ten multiple-choice items drawn randomly to cover the material in that week's Study Guide.
-Those students not achieving an average score of 70% or better on the quizzes will be given an opportunity to complete a take-home final at the end of the term that will cover all the chapters and will be based on the material in the Study Guides.
-If you average 70% or above on quizzes, you don't have to take the final.
-If you have to take the final, you must score 70% or better to get a C. - Satisfactory participation in group discussions and activities with evaluation from the instructor.
+Those students not achieving an average score of 70% or better on the quizzes will be given a second chance to demonstrate understanding of the material in the book by completing an open-book, take-home final at the end of the term that will cover all the chapters and will be based on the material in the Study Guides.
+If you average 70% or above on quizzes, you don't have to complete the take-home final.
+If you have to complete the take-home final, you must score 70% or better to get a C. - Satisfactory participation in group discussions and activities with evaluation from the instructor.
 This requires that you come to class on time.
 Missing class, leaving early, or being tardy can affect your grade.
-Missing more than 4 class periods will be considered when assigning grades.
+If you miss more than 4 classes your grade will be up to the discretion of the instructor.
 Each 2 tardies (or leaving class early) will be counted as 1 absence.

-If you miss 6 or more days of class, you will be given an F, a withdraw, or an incomplete depending on school policy. - One FULL page written response (of acceptable quality) to the "Category I What and Why" questions at the end of each chapter.
+• One FULL page written response (of acceptable quality) to the "Category I - What and Why" questions at the end of each chapter.
 Written work consists of a one-page evaluation of chapter content with reactions, opinions, and application of the material.
-Thus, for the 10 written assignments, you will need a total of 10 pages of written work for the term.
-Evaluation will be made on the basis of Pass/Incomplete, with the option of resubmitting papers that were not up to par as judged by the Journal Rubric.
+Thus, for the 10 written assignments, you will need a total of 10 FULL pages of written work for the term to get a C. Evaluation will be made on the basis of Pass/Incomplete, with the option of resubmitting papers that were not up to par as judged by the Journal Rubric.

 Papers will be single spaced with one inch margins and 12 point font.
 (You may need to reset the default format settings on your word processor to get single spacing, 12-point font, and 1 inch margins.)
 Full pages do NOT begin half way down the page, and they do NOT have much double spacing between paragraphs and questions.
 Name, chapter, category, and question number, single spaced, in upper left corner.
+(See the format samples distributed in class.)
 Work not adhering to these standards will not be collected.

 Written work is due the week after each chapter is covered in class.
 (For example, Chapter 1 written work is due the beginning of week 2 and Chapter 2 written work is due the beginning of week 3.)
-Written work more than one week late will be lowered an entire grade.
+Written work that is late will be lowered an entire grade.
 (Thus, to get a "C" you would need to write two full pages.)

-• Note: If you don't average 70% or better on the quizzes (or don't get at least 70% on the take home final), and/or don't write a total of ten pages (of acceptable quality) over the 10 written assignments, and/or have more than 4 absences, your grade will be up to the discretion of the instructor.
+• Note: If you don't average 70% or better on the quizzes (or don't get at least 70% on the take-home final), and/or don't write a total of ten pages (of acceptable quality) over the 10 written assignments, and/or have more than 4 absences, your grade will be up to the discretion of the instructor.